nimble-byte/MipsProject/README2.md

 To improve performance as well as precision further the following optimizations were
 added:

-1. Each single addend **Ti** of the Taylor series can be calculated using the previous value **T(i-1)** (except for the first that is simply the input **x**).
+1. Each single summand **Ti** of the Taylor series can be calculated using the previous value **T(i-1)** (except for the first that is simply the input **x**).
 This can be achieved by first multiplying **T(i-1)** with *x^2* and afterwards dividing it by *(2i)* and *(2i + 1)*.
-This not only decreases the number of calculation but also increases the precision as the number of iterations was strongly limited before due to the use of the faculty of *(2i + 1)*.
+This not only decreases the number of calculations but also increases the precision as the number of iterations was strongly limited before due to the use of the faculty of *(2i + 1)*.